 is to focus on the building's skin -what building scientists call the "building envelope."

-This structural assembly typically contains wood framing (studs, plates, rafters and sheathing) as well as insulation, water-resistant membranes and finished surfaces (roofing, siding, wallboard).
-Windows and exterior doors are also included in the building envelope.
+This structural assembly typically contains wood framing (studs, plates, rafters and sheathing) as well as insulation, water-resistant membranes and finished surfaces (roofing and wallboard).
+Exterior doors are also included in the building envelope.

 Research by the U.S. Dept. of Energy tells us that many households use twice as much energy (including electricity, natural gas, propane and fuel oil) as they should.